spryker/docker-sdk/docs/02-development/06-running-tests.md

 You can activate the testing mode in one of the following ways:

-* Switch the running environment into the testing mode without rebuilding containers.
+* Switch a running environment into the testing mode without rebuilding containers.
-* Rebuild containers and run an environment with the testing mode activated.
+* Rebuild containers and run or restart an environment with the testing mode activated.
-* Rebuild containers and restart your environment with the testing mode activated.

 ### Activating the testing mode in a running environment